-Acute liver failure (ALF) is a sudden loss of liver functioning, also known as fulminant hepatic failure (FHF).
-It occurred rapidly, may be related to some specific reason like viral infection or drug related.
-It may be simply worsening of acute hepatitis, which becomes a serious problem and can be life threatening, due to internal bleeding or due to severe brain edema leading to increased pressure in the brain.
-In such condition, an urgent transplant may be the only curative, life saving option.
+Acute liver failure (ALF) is a sudden loss of liver function in a patient generally with no other pre-existing liver disease, also known as fulminant hepatic failure (FHF).
+It occurs rapidly- with a span of a few weeks or even days and may be caused by a virus or drug.
+It might be simply the worsening of acute hepatitis, which becomes a serious problem and can be life-threatening, due to internal bleeding or severe brain edema leading to increased pressure in the brain.
+In such conditions, an urgent transplant may be the only curative, life-saving option.

-Acute Liver Failure (ALF) occurs when a there is a severe insult to the liver in a short span of time (usually within few days to weeks), leading to rapid decline in the liver function.
-These individuals rapidly develop jaundice (yellowing of eyes/ dark yellow urine), coagulopathy (bleeding tendency) along with altered level of consciousness and may go into coma.
+Acute Liver Failure (ALF) occurs when there is a severe injury to the liver in a short span of time (usually within a few days to weeks), leading to a rapid decline in the liver function.
+The individuals rapidly display symptoms such as jaundice, altered mental status, dark-colored urine, and bleeding tendency.